 In my 30 years of being a U2 fan, I have been to 100 U2 concerts over the past 25 years, and I think I am just kind of over it – the whole concert going experience.
 I still love U2, but no longer feel the need to see the same show multiple times in the same tour.
 After my 100th show in June in Cleveland on the Joshua Tree 2017 tour, I just felt I was done and even cancelled my upcoming shows in Detroit and San Diego on the following leg.
 I no longer had that excited feeling during the shows as I used to – and Joshua Tree is my favorite album.

-I told myself I would only go to my local show (which is DC) and only travel if U2 played Memphis (my favorite city) or Las Vegas (my second favorite city).
+I told myself I would only go to my local show (DC) and only travel if U2 played Memphis (my favorite city) or Las Vegas (my second favorite city).
 Well U2 will never play Memphis again after the Popmart fiasco, but they are playing Nashville again and I have been wanting to get back to Nashville and see all the new stuff that has popped up there since 2011.
 I am also combining it with a trip to Memphis – just three hours away.
 Sadly the Vegas show is just two weeks before the Nashville show, so I think I will save my return to Vegas for another time.
-If they add a second show in DC (I highly doubt they will in Nashville), I will go to it since it just an easy drive and metro ride away.
-But for the first time I am not going to the shows in Philly and NYC even though they are only two and three hours away from me.
+I am going to both DC shows since it is just an easy drive and metro ride away.
+But for the first time, I am not going to the shows in Philly and NYC even though they are only two and three hours away from me.